bmvermeer/java-security-code-workshop/README.md

 - Run `mvn clean package`
 - Run `mvn spring-boot:run`

-Alternatively you can run this Spring boot app from your IDE if you wish to do that.
+Alternatively, you can run this Spring boot app from your IDE if you wish to do that.

 ## Application
 When your application is running you can access it at [http://localhost:8080/](http://localhost:8080/)

 ![homepage](images/index.png)

-This application allows you to search through a user database and allows you do some basic admin tasks on that.
+This application allows you to search through a user database and allows you to do some basic admin tasks on that.
 Play around for a bit to see how it works.